Baggins5066/Botlivia-Blevitron/replit.md

 **Note:** Fresh installations don't need migration - the bot will automatically create the JSON file when you add your first profile.

 ### Managing User Profiles
-Use Discord commands to manage user information:
+Use Discord commands to manage user personas:

 **View a profile:**
 ```